top of page

 Building a Journey That Earns Trust and Drives Customer Conversion

-Sentinel SafeGuard was meant to be an easy sell—antivirus software conveniently pre-loaded onto brand-new laptops.
+McAfee LiveSafe was meant to be an easy sell—antivirus software conveniently pre-loaded onto brand-new laptops.
 The problem?
 Most people didn’t want it.
-Over half of users disliked or distrusted Sentinel, annoyed by constant pop-ups, unclear value, and aggressive attempts to convert trial users into paying customers.
+Over half of users disliked or distrusted the product, annoyed by constant pop-ups, unclear value, and aggressive attempts to convert trial users into paying customers.

 Role